 - Every day, more than 100 people die due to drug-related reasons.

-These are only a few of the shocking statistics that highlight the seriousness of the situation with opiate abuse in our country.
-When you look at the facts regarding other consequences of drug abuse such as increased crime, child abuse and neglect, financial ruin, health problems, and many more, the scale of the problem seems almost inconceivable.
+These are only a few of the shocking statistics that highlight the seriousness of the situation with opiate abuse in the US.
+When you look at the facts regarding other consequences of drug abuse such as increased crime, child abuse and neglect, financial ruin, health problems, and much more, the scale of the problem seems almost inconceivable.

 Opiates act on the same receptors as heroin.
-Opiates not only relieve pain, they give the individual a feeling of euphoria and well-being.
-For this reason alone, they are consumed by individuals on a daily basis for the sole reason of feeling these effects.
+Opiates not only relieve pain, but they also give the individual a feeling of euphoria and well-being.
+For this reason, alone, they are consumed by people on a daily basis for the sole purpose of feeling these effects.

 Many patients who had become addicted to their painkiller medication in years past started ‘doctor shopping’ which is going from one doctor to another getting prescriptions for the same drugs.
-Many pain clinics or “pill mills” grew up in many areas where individuals could go and just basically tell the doctors what drug they wanted, and for a great deal of money these doctors would give them to the individuals.
+Many pain clinics or “pill mills” grew up in many areas where individuals could go and just basically tell the doctors what drug they wanted, and for a great deal of money, these doctors would give them to the individuals.
 Many states have cracked down on that today and are trying to keep better records with a national register on narcotic and highly addictive prescription drugs.
-Some physicians conduct random “drug counts” in an effort to keep addicts from abusing or selling their prescription drugs.
+Some physicians conduct random “drug counts” to keep addicts from abusing or selling their prescription drugs.
 Hopefully, these measures will help bring down the amount of opiate abuse in the US.

 Heroin, the Replacement Drug